andyljones/pybbfmm/docs/concepts.rst

 Trees
 -----
 The most important bit of presolve information is the *tree*.
 The tree is the binary partition of space that's used to figure out which sources it's okay to approximate when calculating which points.
+It's usually constructed by :func:`~pybbfmm.orthantree.orthantree` and looks something like this

+TODO: imagery of a tree

 The internal nodes of the tree are called *boxes*.
 The boxes are represented as an index, with the root being index 0.
 This means that you'll usually find the attribute of box ``i`` at index ``i`` of a tensor: ``parents[3]`` gives the